Solutions

 “Professional Services” means billable, professional services related to custom functionality, training after implementation, integration with or fixes related to use of the Licensed Services with Third-Party Applications, as outlined in an Order Form that delineates the specific scope of services.

-“Standard Support Services” means Impartner’s support ticketing and response system for the Licensed Services’ standard product capabilities as further set forth in the service level agreement available at Impartner Service Level Agreement (PDF) (the “Service Level Agreement”), and is incorporated into this Agreement by reference herein.
+“Standard Support Services” means Impartner’s support ticketing and response system for the Licensed Services’ standard product capabilities as further set forth in the service level agreement attached as Appendix B (the “Service Level Agreement”).
 Standard Support Services are included as part of the Subscription Fees at no additional cost to Customer.

 “Support Services” means all services offered to Customer other than the Licensed Services, and includes the Standard Support Services, Premiere Support, Implementation Services, and Professional Services.